 How much plastic pollution fills the waters around Indonesia?
 How are flora and fauna reacting to plastic garbage in their environment?
 These are the questions scientists, artists, and leaders will ask on their 10-day expedition on schooner Sea Safari VII from Bali to Komodo, Indonesia, Nov.
 1-10, 2016.

-Passengers on the boat include: Dianna Cohen, co-founder and CEO of Plastic Pollution Coalition; Pam Longobardi, Oceanic Society Artist in Nature; Abby Barrows, a marine research scientist; Lisa Christensen, CEO of Ecozine and Hong Kong Cleanup; Kip Evans of Mission Blue; Wayne Sentman of Oceanic Society; and artist Alvaro Soler Arpa.
+Passengers on the boat include: Dianna Cohen, co-founder and CEO of Plastic Pollution Coalition; Pam Longobardi, Oceanic Society Artist in Nature; Abby Barrows, Adventure Scientists Microplastics Principal Investigator; Lisa Christensen, CEO of Ecozine and Hong Kong Cleanup; Kip Evans of Mission Blue; Wayne Sentman of Oceanic Society; and artist Alvaro Soler Arpa.

 "We're expecting to see plastic garbage on the remote islands and waters of Indonesia," said Cohen.
 "We will collect and document the plastic and report our findings."